LucaCanali/sparkMeasure/docs/Flight_recorder_mode_KafkaSink.md

 the dependency is being taken care of.
 If you run sparkMeasure from a jar instead, you may need to add the dependency manually in spark-submit as in:
- - `--packages org.apache.kafka:kafka-clients:3.2.1`
+ - `--packages org.apache.kafka:kafka-clients:3.3.1`

 ## Use cases

-- The original use case to develop KafkaSink was to extend Spark moinitoring, but dumping execution metrics into Kafka  performance dashboard and use them to populate a Grafana dashboard
+- The original use case to develop KafkaSink was to extend Spark monitoring, but dumping execution metrics into Kafka performance dashboard and use them to populate a Grafana dashboard.

 ## Example of how to use KafkaSink